-I developed these 4 easy steps to teach my kids the value of money when I came to the realization that a lot of our behavioral issues were linked to their lack of responsibilities around the house.
+I developed these 4 easy steps on how to teach kids the value of money when I came to the realization that a lot of my kid’s behavioral issues were linked to their lack of responsibilities around the house.

 Having no responsibilities meant that they got what they wanted without having to work for it.
 This led to them having no understanding of the value of money or the importance of saving money.

 They want for nothing and yet they’re never happy with what they have.
 They always want more and more.
 And the problem is, we usually give them more and more, so I can’t really blame them.

 But what I can do, is try to correct the behavior.
 It was time for me to teach my kids how to earn money and how to save money so I began working on these 4 steps to teach my kids about financial responsibility.

 How to teach kids the value of money